• Home

 While almond flour is a great replacement for coconut flour, there are a few facts you should keep in mind:

-• 1 cup of almond flour equates to about 90 almonds
+• 1 cup of almond flour equates to about 90 almonds.

-• Almond flour does not absorb liquid as well as coconut flour so you will need to cut back on the amount of liquid used in your recipe
+• Almond flour does not absorb liquid as well as coconut flour so you will need to cut back on the amount of liquid used in your recipe.

-Basically for a recipe, you’ll replace every ¼ cup of coconut flour with at least 1 cup of almond flour (1 to 4 ratio).
-You’ll also need to decrease any liquid in your recipe (such as oil, milk, eggs, or butter).
+You'll also need to decrease any liquid in your recipe (such as oil, milk, eggs, or butter).
 So if your recipe calls for eggs, you can start by using one less egg for every ¼ cup of coconut flour.

 Almond flour is great for most of your favorite meals, treats, and eats you love.
 If you want to venture out and make your own almond flour, read this post by Minimalist Baker - How to Make Almond Flour.